DavidRevenge/mysortingtable/README.md

 Add the .defaultSort class to the th to be sorted immediately upon loading the table.

-If you give me a coffee, I'll gladly go and drink it :-D!: https://www.paypal.com/donate/?hosted_button_id=5EKCKBZF7Q7C4
+If you give me a coffee, I'll gladly go and drink it :-D!: <br>
+https://www.paypal.com/donate/?hosted_button_id=5EKCKBZF7Q7C4